 Use of the kitchen is a privilege; failure to accept the responsibilities involved will result in the closing of the area to everyone.
 For this facility to remain usable to everyone, everyone needs to cooperate.

-Food items may be stored on the shelves and in the refrigerator.
+Food items may be stored on the shelves and in the refrigerator in the areas designated by the managers.
 All items should be stored properly and labeled by name.
 Please do not borrow food from others without asking.

-Most resident rooms of the IFH are double rooms, so that residents will have the experience of living with a person from a different culture and language background.
-There is usually a waiting list for the one single room in the house, and it is reserved especially for those who have shown themselves to be “community-people,” having lived in the house for a while and made friendships with other residents.
+All resident rooms of the IFH are shared, so that residents will have the experience of living with a person from a different culture and language background.

 Each resident is expected to keep his room clean and neat.
 If someone is irresponsible in this area it is unfair to those he lives with, and the managers may levy a fine if uncleanliness becomes a problem.
 Periodic room checks will be announced in advance.

 Food in the rooms is a guarded privilege.
 It should be kept to a minimum.
 Problems arising from food in the rooms may negate this privilege.
 No cooking is to be done anywhere in the rooms or the house, only in the residents’ kitchen.

 IFH vacuum cleaners are available for use.
 Trash may be disposed of in the big barrels in the basement, just outside the door.

 Each room comes with a bed, desk, chair, bureau, closet, bookcase, lamp, and window fan.
 The fireplaces are never to be used in any of the private rooms.
 No electrical appliances (including portable heaters, air conditioners, microwaves, or small refrigerators) should be used.